Mic92/python-mpd2/doc/topics/commands.rst

               playlist .

-.. function:: MPDClient.playlistmove(name, songid, songpos)
+.. function:: MPDClient.playlistmove(name, from, to)

-              Moves SONGID  in the playlist  to the position SONGPOS .
+              Moves the song at position FROM  in the playlist  to the
+              position TO .

 .. function:: MPDClient.rename(name, new_name)